Citizen Consultation Prior to the Opening of the REM for the Saint-Laurent Borough

 Large-scale consultation: Challenges and issues

-The citizen consultation exercise conducted jointly between Saint-Laurent's Communications team and Intervia involved a major issue: the large number of people affected by this project (approximately 39,169) spread over very specific sectors.
-This context ruled out the possibility of using a mass communication approach so as not to bias the results of the study.
-A particularly complex challenge was the language barrier, as a portion of the population consulted spoke neither French nor English.
-This called for the use of specific communication channels and the collaboration of local organizations to enable us to reach a representative sample.
+The citizen consultation carried out jointly by Saint-Laurent's communications team and Intervia came with a major challenge: the large number of people affected by the project (approximately 39,169) distributed across highly specific areas.
+This context ruled out the use of a mass communication approach so as not to bias the study's results.
+A particularly complex hurdle was the language barrier: a portion of the population consulted spoke neither French nor English, which required tailored communication channels and collaboration with local organizations to enable us to reach a representative sample.

-Various communication tools were set up in a fairly short time.
-The final objective was to collect a significant number of responses to the survey created for the project, the analysis of which would make it possible to determine the sectors where the SRRR stickers would be implemented.
-In addition to traditional communication tools (postcards, advertising in the local newsletter, publications on Saint-Laurent's social networks), a consultation evening was organized for each sector targeted to inform the citizens concerned homogeneously.
-One of our liaison officers was also mobilized to collect all requests and questions from residents by email and phone.
-Finally, door-to-door canvassing was implemented in the sectors with the lowest response rates so as to reach the target sample.
+Multiple communications tactics were deployed over a short period.
+The end goal was to gather a significant number of responses to a purpose-built survey, whose analysis would determine the sectors where the SRRR stickers would be implemented.
+In addition to traditional tools (postcards, advertising in the borough newsletter, publications on Saint-Laurent's social media), a consultation evening was held for each targeted areas to to ensure consistent information for all residents concerned.
+One of our liaison officers also fielded all requests and questions by email and phone.
+Finally, door-to-door outreach was conducted in the areas with the lowest response rates to reach the desired sample size.

-At the end of the survey period, our teams were able to provide a precise analysis of the data collected using geomatics, and thus provide Saint-Laurent with the data necessary for its final decision-making.
+Once the survey period ended, our teams delivered a precise analysis of the data using geomatics, providing Saint-Laurent with the key insights needed for its final decision-making.

 Community relations: meeting the population’s needs beyond the right-of-way of a construction site.

-Although our services related to the community and the social acceptability of projects are mainly intended for construction sites in urban areas, they are not exclusive to this type of mandate.
-In fact, the issue of mobility within cities must consider projects that do not always have a physical right of way, but touch on more diverse issues such as the consultation described above.
-Parking and traffic issues on residential streets that have become transit streets due to the development of a major mode of public transit such as the REM have a lot to do with mobility and must be resolved with all the agility available to our communication experts.
+Our community-relations and project social acceptability services, while often deployed on urban construction sites, are not limited to that type of mandate.
+Urban mobility planning must also account for projects that do not always have a physical right of way, but address broader issues like the consultation described above.
+Parking and traffic issues on residential streets turning into through-routes due to the development of a major mode of public transit such as the REM are, at their core, mobility issues, ones that call for the full agility of our communications experts.